wazuh/wazuh-documentation/source/development/coredump.rst

 Linux endpoints
 ---------------

 In Linux version 2.41 and later, a template defines the location and name of the generated `core dump files <https://man7.org/linux/man-pages/man5/core.5.html>`__.
-Earlier versions generated the core dump files next to the location of the file that caused the error.
+Earlier versions generate the core dump files next to the location of the file that caused the error.

 Using `systemd`
 ^^^^^^^^^^^^^^^